 The Los Angeles Times reports that LLCs have recently come under “close scrutiny” following the release of the Panama Papers scandal, which revealed how wealthy individuals and public officials were able to hide their identities and assets using shell companies — offshore LLCs — that were run by a Panamanian law firm.
 In the world of commercial real estate in particular, the Times notes that “wealthy investors have acquired high-priced real estate through LLCs that have obscured their identity,” with experts advocating against them arguing that “LLCs and shell companies often are used to obfuscate the source of ill-gotten cash or cover up illegal activity.”

 That’s where CRE tech tools like Reonomy come in.
-Reonomy provides up-to-date owner contact information for over 40 million commercial properties, eliminating the time-consuming guesswork required to identify and contact building owners, as well as the risks presented by the anonymity of LLCs.
+Reonomy provides up-to-date owner contact information for over 47 million commercial properties, eliminating the time-consuming guesswork required to identify and contact building owners, as well as the risks presented by the anonymity of LLCs.
+Reonomy even allows you to search by ownership portfolio, in other words search what properties are tied to the LLC.
 Knowing everything there is to know about a parcel’s ownership history will ensure that there are no unpleasant surprises down the line, protecting your business interests and client relationships and accelerating the pace at which commercial real estate brokers can seek out and close deals.

 Start a free trial of Reonomy National today.